 Potential symptoms of a Ritalin overdose may include fever, shakiness, and aggressiveness.
-The effects of an overdose will vary from person to person, depending on how much Ritalin was taken and whether it was taken with alcohol, drugs, or other medications.
-Many treatment options are available for a Ritalin overdose, including supportive care, medicines, and "pumping the stomach."
+The effects will vary, depending on how much Ritalin was taken and whether it was taken with alcohol, drugs, or other medications.
+Many treatment options are available for an overdose, including supportive care, medicines, and "pumping the stomach."

-The actual effects of a Ritalin overdose will vary, depending on a number of factors, including how much Ritalin is taken and whether it is taken with other medicines, alcohol, and/or drugs.
-Some possible effects include:
+The actual effects of an overdose with Ritalin will vary, depending on a number of factors, including how much is taken and whether it is taken with other medicines, alcohol, and/or drugs.
+Some possible symptoms include:

 - Hyperactivity (trouble sitting still)